Cosmic-ray cooling by dark matter in astrophysical jets: Discussion and Conclusions

 We notice that our astrophysical model cannot perfectly match the X-ray data that show features of neutral photoelectric absorption in the interstellar emission and reflection effects.
 We have checked that the significance of these best fits significantly reduces when we include a 20\% systematic uncertainty on X-ray data accounting for the astrophysical mis-modelling due to additional components.
 On the other hand, the upper limits we place on \sigmaDMe remain unaffected.
 Lower values of the uncertainty worsen the values of $\chi^2$ without altering the constraints of \sigmaDMe, hence no further modelling of the X-ray emission is required in our current setup.

 To fully assess the impact of our new methodology, which combines in a joint fit the jet dynamics and the DM interactions, we have compared our limits with the ones derived through the ``timescale approach'', as proposed in~\cite{Herrera:2023nww} albeit for another target.
-By adapting this approach to the case of \mkn, we demonstrate that fixing the CR-DM timescale to 10 times faster than the rest of the losses (see Eq.~\eqref{eq: timescale constraints}) can misleadingly lead to stronger constraints, which fail to properly capture degeneracies with jet physics.
+By adapting this approach to the case of \mkn, we demonstrate that fixing the CR-DM timescale to 10 times faster than the rest of the losses (see Eq.~\eqref{eq: timescale constraints}) leads to weaker constraints by a factor of 2-10 depending on the DM mass, and also fails to properly capture degeneracies with jet physics.
+We stress that the strength of our bounds comes from having considered the whole SED information and modeling components.

 The constraints of \sigmaDMe are weaker compared to, for instance, searchers from Solar reflection~\cite{An:2017ojc}, and yet complementary to them.
 A step forward in our work will be the analysis of other jetted sources which are neutrino candidates, so to include hadronic acceleration \cite{Kantzas:2020mld, Kantzas:2023tzw, Dekker:2025vcg} and explore the effects of inelastic scattering between jet-accelerated CR and DM.